Biswas57/kaflow/blog.md

 - Round Robin Rebalancing: Partitions are allocated in a rotating manner to ensure even distribution of workload among consumers.

 **Message Replay**
-Messages from a certain offset onwards are processed, until the most recent message at the latest offset is reached
+- Messages from a certain offset onwards are processed, until the most recent message at the latest offset is reached
 - Controlled Replay: Consumers can replay messages from a specific offset to catch errors and failures or for processing historical data.
     - This feature is crucial for when a system feature may not be working as it's supposed to.

-**Synchronous Data Processing**
-- Concurrency: Java synchronization to manage parallel message handling,
-       - ensuring thread-safe operations across producer and consumer threads for real-time data integrity in the event processing pipeline.

-**Design Considerations**
+**Stuff from the Lectures**
 Concurrency:
 - Thread Safety: To handle concurrent operations without issues, the system will use synchronization